30-Second Overview

 Support Services

-Industrial Cluster Effects
+Industry Cluster Effects

-Creative Industry Chain Formation
+Formation of the Creative Industry Chain

-Design Service Industry
+Design Services Industry

 Cultural Content Industry